agftech/laravel-microservice-quickstart/README.md

 > ## Description
 >
-> Tis is the video catalog microservice
+> This is the video catalog microservice
 >
 > ## Run the application
 >